MRODG/Music-Player-Web-Application/README.md

 *JDK 1.8,
 *Apache Tomcat.

-Also the SQL Databse named; BadNoise.sql must be stored Locally.
+Also the SQL Database named; BadNoise.sql must be stored Locally.

 Finally, in order for each JSP page to play a selected song the actual mp3 files need to be included to the publir or private folder accordingly.